GSURYASWARNITHA1/Quantum_Emergency_response/README.md

 It compares a classical **MILP** approach with **Simulated Quantum Annealing (SQA)** and provides a **QAOA** quantum-circuit exploration.

-The goal is to study how different optimization approaches handle emergency resource allocation and what trade-offs they produce.
+The goal is to study how different optimization approaches handle emergency resource allocation and the trade-offs between them.

 ---